mikahado/the-remind-notation/_notes/The Remind Notation.md

-The Remind Notation (TRN) is a streamlined musical shorthand featuring chords, lyrics, and song structure in a single line, designed to eliminate mid-song scrolling and serve as a quick, memory-aiding reference for musicians.
+The Remind Notation (TRN) is a streamlined musical shorthand to learn chords and lyrics, and song structure in a single line, designed to eliminate mid-song scrolling and serve as a quick, memory-aiding reference for musicians.
+<small>TRN serves an educational purpose, and all the lyrics and chords belong to their respected artists.</small>

 <div class="logo-container-2">
   <a href="https://shorturl.at/qkgbS" target="_blank">